quaoz/SwagBot/README.md

 trans german where is the child
 ```

-- If the `[target language]` parameter is left out or the language isn't recognised it will attepmt to translate the text into English.
+- If the `[target language]` parameter is left out or the language isn't recognised it will attempt to translate the text into English.

 E.g: